qmzheng09work/qmzheng09work.github.io/_pages/about.md

 ## 📰News ##
+*   27/03/2026: I was named as one of the Top 20 Reviewers for ***Remote Sensing of Environment*** for the calendar year 2025.
 *   24/02/2026: Our paper on "Daily nighttime light image gap-filling" has been published in ***Remote Sensing of Environment***! [[Download(OA)]( https://doi.org/10.1016/j.rse.2026.115328)]
 *   07/01/2026: Our proposal on “Assessing Ecosystem Services Provision and Accessibility of Hong Kong’s Blue-green Spaces towards 2050” was funded by Environmental and Conservation Fund of Environment and Ecology Bureau of Hong Kong.
 *   19/12/2025: Our teaching grant on "Creating an AI-powered geoscience learning platform" was funded by the Teaching Development and Language Enhancement Grant (TDLEG) 2025-28 of CUHK.